oscarotero/psr7-middlewares/README.md

 ### FormatTimestamp

 Simple spam protection based in injecting a hidden input in all post forms with the current timestamp.
 On submit the form, check the time value.
-If it's less than (for example) 3 seconds ago, it's a bot, so returns a 403 response.
-You can also check the life duration of the form before become deprecated.
+If it's less than (for example) 3 seconds ago, assumes it's a bot, so returns a 403 response.
+You can also set a max number of seconds before the form expires.

 ```php
 use Psr7Middlewares\Middleware;